Barren Land for Brittany’s 1/2 Bday, Acrylic on canvas

 In June, Bill and I had the pleasure of traveling to Oregon and Idaho as we check off visiting each state together.
 We have 13 states left.
 I spent five days attending an art workshop taught by Frank Covino and getting to know some of NW America’s best.

-The 16″ x 24″ oil landscape I began at the workshop is still incomplete, but I share it with you so you can see it as a work in progress.
+This 16″ x 24″ oil landscape I began at a workshop is still incomplete, but I share it with you so you can see it as a work in progress.
 So like us, huh?

-Some artwork I’ve done–oils, watercolor, pastels, polymer clay and photographs–continue below.
+Some other artwork I’ve done–oils, watercolor, pastels, polymer clay and photographs–continue below.

 The door was painted from a photo I took while on a cultural art exchange with the mayor of San Miguel del Allende.
 This beautiful European-like city is filled with art galleries and a Gothic cathedral that draws an international crowd.
 The door to this house was on a mountainside that overlooked the city.